Tuesday, February 21, 2012

 1 male machete through the neck

-1 male neck repeatedly stabbed with machete
+1 male had his neck repeatedly stabbed with machete

 1 male decapitated with machete